Coarse Equivalences of Euclidean Buildings: Euclidean buildings

-In general, a Euclidean building is not determined by its spherical building at infinity.
+\end{Cor} In general, a Euclidean building is not determined by its spherical building at infinity.
+For example,

 Some additional data are needed, which are encoded in the panel trees.
-The material in this section is due to Tits \cite{TiComo}.
-A proof of \ref{TitsEcologicalTheorem} with all details filled in can be found in \cite{Hitz}. \begin{Num}\textbf{Wall trees and panel trees} Let $(X,\A)$ be a Euclidean building and let $a,b$ be a pair of opposite panels in the spherical building at infinity.
-Let $X(a,b)$ denote the union over all affine apartments in $\mathcal A$ whose boundary contains $a$ and $b$.
-Then $X(a,b)$ is a Euclidean building, which factors metrically as $X(a,b)=T\times\RR^{n-1}$, where $T$ is a leafless tree; see \cite[4.8.1]{KL}, \cite[3.9]{Rou2} \cite{TiComo}.
-We call this tree the \emph{wall tree} associated to $(a,b)$, because it depends really only on the unique wall of $\partial_\A X$ containing $a$ and $b$.
-In the notation of Section \ref{ProjectivitySection}, the spherical building at infinity of $X(a,b)$ is $(\partial_\A X)(a,b)$; see \ref{TreeSubComplex}. \end{Num} \begin{Lem} If $b'$ is another panel opposite $a$, then there is a unique isometry $X(a,b)\rTo X(a,b')$ which fixes $X(a,b)\cap X(a,b')$ pointwise.
+The following material is due to Tits \cite{TiComo}.
+A proof of \ref{TitsEcologicalTheorem} with all details filled in can be found in \cite{Hitz}. \begin{Num}\textbf{Wall trees and panel trees\ } Let $(X,\A)$ be a Euclidean building and let $a,b$ be a pair of opposite panels in the spherical building at infinity.
+Let $X(a,b)$ denote the union over all affine apartments in $\mathcal A$ whose boundary contains $a$ and $b$,